-Bury St Edmunds social media expert Kim Morrison with suggestions for marketing your business on a shoestring budget
+Bury St Edmunds social media guru Kim Morrison says promoting your business doesn't have to cost a lot

-If you’re starting out, short on funds or want to try something different, you decide to find ways to market your business on a shoestring budget.
+If you’re just starting out, or finding that you’re short of funds, you may need to find ways to market your business on a shoestring budget.

 Just because it’s inexpensive doesn’t mean it’s not effective, though.

 In fact, some of the most effective forms of marketing are the least expensive.

 You can get inexpensive business cards online from websites like Vistaprint.com, make them on your own printer with your computer.
 I’d recommend checking the price with a local printer as they are often much more affordable than you think and can work out cheaper than the online services.
 Don’t use the free versions of business cards, if you find a coupon or get a discount code you can get cards inexpensively.

 When you go to any event, be sure to leave your business card.
 When you have any reason to hand out your phone number to anyone, for any reason, even if it’s not totally related to business, give them your business card.
 You never know when someone will need the services you offer, or when your friends and family will meet up with someone who needs your services.
 Leave a paper trail and hand your cards out freely.

 Build a Website with a Blog